 In the UK, a person possessing sexually arousing images of children (anyone under 18 years) can be charged with a sexual offence.
 This includes at one end of the spectrum, adults motivated to seek sexual contact with children through to teenagers making and sending naked or semi-naked ‘selfies’ to potential love interests, and their possession of such images.

-In this section The Reward Foundation explores the following issues
+In this section on the law The Reward Foundation explores the following issues:

 We also provide a range of Resources to support your understanding of these issues.